How To Write A Motivation Letter

 Failing to Showcase Your Understanding of the Course and University

-You must demonstrate your understanding of the program and university you are applying to, including what you know about the program’s curriculum, faculty, and research opportunities.
+You must demonstrate your understanding of the program and the university you are applying to, including what you know about the program’s curriculum, faculty, and research opportunities.

 Neglecting to Show How Your Experiences and Skills Align with the Course